Ravnur-Inc/ravplayer/ravnur-player-instructions.md

 ### Methods
 ___
- The Player has a set of tools to control and manipulate media playback within web applications.
+ The Ravnur Media Player has a set of tools to control and manipulate media playback within web applications.
 Customize playback controls, dynamically load media sources, select quality levels, audio tracks, and more.
 This provided the flexibility and control needed to create interactive media experiences.

 Example of usage: `player.controller.getCurrentTime();`.